cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The following programs can be called from within CrypTool or directly as a stand-alone program:

-a) The program AES-Tool v 2.5 (developed within the CrypTool project):
+a) The program AES-Tool v 2.6xxxxxxx (developed within the CrypTool project):
    CrypTool contains a special program for the creation of self- extracting executable files.
 This program can also be used independently.
-In this program a session key is generated from a password, and with this key any file's content can be AES-encrypted.
+AES-Tool encrypts the content any file using a session key and the AES 128 bit cipher.
    This encryption tool can be called both as a Windows application and as a command line tool (e.g. called from within a batch file).
-   At the installation the file extension, "AES" is associated with this program.
+   The installation of CrypTool assigns the file extension "AES" with this program.

-b) The educational game "Number Shark" (by the CrypTool project):
+b) The educational game "Number Shark" v 1.2.2xxxxxxxxx (by the CrypTool project):
    This game helps pupils to get acquainted with divisors and prime factors.